story-hack/Jumapel/README.md

    - Uses Artificial Intelligence to generate unique, relevant brand names
    - Context-aware suggestions based on user-submitted ideasReal-time volatility and correlation tracking
    - Tailored to product category, tone, and target audience
+   - Generates marketValue, Whitepaper for users based on their product's idea

 2. **Onchain Idea Tokenization**
    - Mints submitted ideas and generated brand names as NFTs